GerHobbelt/owemdjee/README.md

 - [bibutils](./bibutils)
 - [binary_bakery](./binary_bakery) -- resource compiler-like tool: embed any data in your C/C++ application
 - [BLAKE3](./BLAKE3)
+- [BlingFire](./BlingFire) -- we are a team at Microsoft called Bling (Beyond Language Understanding), sharing our [FInite State machine and REgular expression manipulation library](https://github.com/microsoft/BlingFire) (FIRE).
+We use Fire for many linguistic operations inside Bing such as Tokenization, Multi-word expression matching, Unknown word-guessing, Stemming / Lemmatization just to mention a few.
 - [boost](./boost) -- required by several other libraries in this collection
 - [breakpad](./breakpad)
 - [brotli](../brotli) -- compression